Compare be quiet! Dark Mount vs NZXT Function Elite MiniTKL

 4.9

-Noise level is one of the strongest attributes, with multiple reviewers calling it among the quietest mechanical keyboards they have used.
+Noise level was the strongest consensus point: reviewers repeatedly called the board extremely quiet, whisper-like, or among the quietest mechanical keyboards they had used.

 Product 2: NZXT Function Elite MiniTKL